pounard/goat-mapper/README.md

  - [ ] write poor's man documentation for basic use cases.

 Priority 2, industrialisation:

+ - [ ] untangle the relation fetcher interface and implementation mess,

+ - [ ] find a proper and more direct way to collect entities identifiers,

+ - [ ] implement the N+1 bulk lazy load solution for large result sets with any to many collection - note that this is implemented, at least in interfaces, but concrete implementation does not bulk load,

  - [ ] write much more functionnal tests,